Erne Integrated College: Police investigate 'inappropriate behaviour' claim

 The NASUWT union represents a large number of teachers at the school and national official Justin McCamphill has described the resignations as a "very unusual" situation.

-"The NASUWT is calling on the Department of Education to ensure that adequate governance arrangements are put in place to ensure the proper running of the school," Mr McCamphill said.
+"The NASUWT is calling on the Department of Education to ensure that adequate governance arrangements are put in place to ensure the proper running of the school," said Mr McCamphill.

-A spokesperson for the Department Of Education said: "The board of governors of a grant maintained integrated (GMI) school is the managing authority.
+A spokesperson for the Department Of Education said: "The board of governors of a grant maintained integrated school is the managing authority.

-"The department is liaising with NICIE (the Northern Ireland Council for Integrated Education) and the school to clarify the current position and appropriate options for maintaining effective governance going forward.
+"The department is liaising with the Northern Ireland Council for Integrated Education (Nicie) and the school to clarify the current position and appropriate options for maintaining effective governance going forward.

-"The principal and senior leadership team continue to manage the normal day-to-day functioning of the school and NICIE is currently offering support and guidance."
+"The principal and senior leadership team continue to manage the normal day-to-day functioning of the school and Nicie is currently offering support and guidance."